 Understand Cloud Costs before cloud cost management

-If you are planning to migrate to cloud, you need to be aware of all the factors affecting cloud cost.
+If you are planning to migrate to the cloud, you need to be aware of all the factors affecting cloud cost.

 Cost evaluation before migration: